Cameroon is wildlife rich

 Terrorism in Cameroon

-Terrorists are very likely to try and carry out attacks in Cameroon.
+Terrorists are very likely to try to carry out attacks in Cameroon.

 Terrorist attacks could be indiscriminate, including in places visited by foreigners such as: